-1665 – First edition of the London Gazette was printed.
-At the time it was called “The Oxford Gazette”.
+1665 – The first edition of the London Gazette was printed.
+At the time, it was called “The Oxford Gazette.”

 1786 – The oldest musical organization in the United States was founded as the Stoughton Musical Society.

-1874 – First cartoon depicting the elephant as Republican Party symbol, by Thomas Nast.
-He is also know as being the first to draw our modern version of Santa Clause.
+1874 – The first cartoon depicting the elephant as the Republican Party symbol, by Thomas Nast.
+He is also known as being the first to draw our modern version of Santa Clause.

 1876 – The patent (#184,207) for the first US cigarette manufacturing machine was issued to Albert Hook of New York City.

-1885 -The Canadian Pacific Railway, connecting the Atlantic and Pacific coasts, was completed.
+1885 -The Canadian Pacific Railway was completed connecting the Atlantic and Pacific coasts.

 1908 – Butch Cassidy and the Sundance Kid were reportedly killed in San Vicente, Bolivia.